fossabot/raccoon-siem/README.md

 Normalier's goal is to parse and convert raw log records to [normalized event](#normalized-event) according to [mapping rules](#mapping-rule) provided by user.
 It can be used within [collector](#collector) only.

 ### Normalized event
 Normalized event is a special structure wich defines a static [set of fields](https://github.com/tephrocactus/raccoon-siem/blob/master/sdk/normalization/event.go#L32) available for mapping, comparission, e.t.c.
 It is passed over the network (between Raccoon components) in JSON format.
+Normalized event can represent *base*, *aggregated* or *correlated* information security event.

 ### Filter
 Filter can be used whithin [collector](#collector) and [correlator](#correlator) to: